 Today we are going to look at The Arts in its vast range of mediums.
-The Arts elicit strong passions among the devoted and drive many to far flung destinations.
+The Arts elicit strong passions among the devoted and drives many to visit far flung destinations.
 I have mentioned art in several previous travel themes such as Museums, and Urban Adventures.
 I commented on the subjectivity of art.
 That will be even more apparent in this post as we discuss everything from opera to animation.

 Let’s Go Learn Things about The Arts…

 Personally, I have an eclectic and ever-changing taste in music.
 Therefore I was never a Deadhead, Phan or Swiftie.
 Have you guessed which bands belong to those nicknames?
 In researching this article I actually found a site listing the nicknames of band groupies.
 These fans are out there, the fans/groupies that follow their obsessions across the globe.
 I will not judge, but I will look for a more diversified experience.

 - Summerfest in Milwaukee, WI